aspiringLich/yatuc/README.md

 Yet another utilities crate.
 This crate provides re-exports of many crates and functions I commonly find myself using and also provides some of its own utility as well (see below).

 ## Features
-### logging
+### logging / style

 Ever felt like the many, many, many other logging crates just weren't sufficient?
+Did you want yet another ANSI helper crate?
 No?
 Well here's my addition to the pile anyway.

 These are literally the first actual macros ive ever written so they're probably absolutely terrible.